aa29zzjj/Project-2-Client-Server/README.md

 In the remaining tasks (Tasks 2 through 5), we do not provide the client with the ability to stop the server.
 We are doing that only in Tasks 0 and 1.
 In the remaining Tasks, the server is left running - forever.
 In the remaining tasks, we are not using an eavesdropper.

-## Task 2 Use the IntelliJ Project Name "Project2Task2"
+## Task 2 illustrates a proxy design using UDP.
+Name the IntelliJ Project "Project2Task2".

 Make the following modifications to "EchoServerUDP.java" and "EchoClientUDP.java":